durability-labs/archivist-docs/learn/quick-start.md

 # Quick start

- To start using Codex we would need to perform the following steps:
+ To join the Codex testnet we would need to perform the following steps:
  - [Review the disclaimer](/codex/disclaimer)
  - [Get Codex binary](#get-codex-binary)
  - [Run Codex](#run-codex)